simplon-lerouxDunvael/Brief_7/Plans_et_demarches/Etapes_scripts_et_pipelines.md

 ## 12. Updating the voting app on the script

 I changed the previous version of the voting app with the new one : simplonasa/azure_voting_app:v1.0.11 and my container for the Voting app was successfully created.
-It then displayed in CrashLoopBackOff because redis was not created but now i just needed to find a solution for redis for everything to work properly.
+It then displayed in CrashLoopBackOff because redis was not created but now i just needed to find a solution for redis and the PV/PVC for everything to work properly.

-## 13. Create a storage share for the storage account
+## 13. Creation of a storage share for the storage account

 I checked if i had a storage share for my storage account with the command :